llemr-conspiracy/llemr/docs/getting-started/production.rst

 The Web Server
 --------------

 The web server we use is nginx.
 It's responsible for serving static files, terminating SSL, and passing data to gunicorn.
-The pertinent part of the docker compose file is here:
+The pertinent part of the Docker compose file is here:

 .. code-block:: yaml